A Clever Retort

 Read more

-Galactic proportions
+Galactic Proportions

 If it takes over 222 million years for our solar system to complete one cycle around the galactic core, we’re obviously talking about periods of time too long to have meaning.
 Because our solar system travels on a flower-petal shape around our...